juvar/murano-tutorial/source/introduction.rst

 * JSON-based Murano API, that duplicates the functionality of Murano Dashboard
 * Command-line interface for Murano.
 It is a wrapper around Murano JSON API
-* MuranoPL - a yaml-based programming language to create Murano Application.
+* MuranoPL - a yaml-based DSL (Domaim Specific Language) that describes workflow that orchestrates creation and configuration of various components and resources.

 Application, Environment and Package are the key Murano notions.
 Murano Dashboard offers panels to manage Applications, Environments and Packages.